lockedatapublished/itsalocke/content/training/recommendedtraining.md

 ## Generalist bundles

 ### Data science generalist
-Get two to four days of training that give people skills in data wrangling, modelling, communication, and programming in R.
+Get two to four days of training that give people skills in data wrangling, modelling, communication, and programming in R or Python.

 The more days of training, the more each topic is covered: